 Not all conceptual experience results in knowledge.
 If the process of leading does not get started, or fails to arrive at an experience of termination, there is nothing that the first piece of experience gets to know.
 In that case the representation is empty or false.

 The essays in which James sets out his radical empiricism are among the most influential and most readable documents of the neutral monistic literature.
 It is probably fair to say that James converted Russell to neutral monism.
-And his influence on the neutral monists among the American New Realists is massive.
+And his influence on American neutral monists during the early decades of the twentieth century is massive (see 2.4 below).
 The primary source for James’s views on neutral monism are the essays collected in his 1912.

 When Russell looks at neutral monism, he sees a theory that embodies the spirit of the “supreme maxim in scientific philosophising” (Russell 1914c: 155) in an especially striking way.
 This maxim is Occam’s Razor: entities are not to be multiplied without necessity.
 In one of Russell’s formulations it reads: “Wherever possible, substitute constructions out of known entities for inferences to unknown entities” (Russell 1924: 326).
 Known entities are those that we know directly or noninferentially; unknown entities are ones we accept only on the basis of inferences from known entities.
 Russell’s maxim encourages us to discover complex structures of known entities that can play the role the inferred entities were supposed to play.
 Upon substituting these complex structures—the constructions—for the inferred entities, everything continues to work as before.
-The point of this complicated procedure is epistemic: we are now no longer burdened with the risky inference to the inferred entity, and the risk of error is reduced.
-Russell remains agnostic as to the existence of the target entities of construction.
+The point of this complicated procedure is primarily epistemic: we are now no longer burdened with the risky inference to the inferred entities, and thus the risk of error is reduced.
+Strictly speaking, Russell remains agnostic as to the existence of the original entities targeted by the construction.
 They are neither identified with nor eliminated by the corresponding construction.
-And no claim about supervenience, emergence, constitution, or grounding is implied.
+Still, the constructions make it possible to arrive at a simplified account of what there is that fits our empirical evidence and exhibits various other theoretical virtues such as greater continuity, causal uniformity, and so on.
+Thus, the resulting metaphysical theory deserves our provisional assent over competing ones to a degree proportional to such non-demonstrative grounds.

 Logical construction is a process of discovery, not of manipulation: to logically construct xs out of ys is to discover that ys, when they manifest a certain type of structure, can play the role of xs.
 Russell’s constructions of a point in space, an instant in time, a table, and of a belief may illustrate the procedure. (i) A Russian doll is a good model of how Russell (following Whitehead) proposes to construct a point in space.
 The rough idea is to take “the class of all those objects which, as one would naturally say, contain the point” (Russell 1914a: 117) and to substitute this class of nested objects (the structure of ys) for points in space (the xs). (ii) Experienced instants in time (the xs) are constructed by discovering that the experiences of a person, each of which is extended in time, can overlap each other in ways that converge on an instant.
 It is